SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 ## Credit

-I would like to give a thanks :clap: to [Gilles Castel](https://castel.dev) for teaching me all of this stuff.
+I would like to give a thanks 👏 to [Gilles Castel](https://castel.dev) for teaching me all of this stuff.
 I would recommend to go and checkout his website!

 ## Conclusion